nk412/recurdo/README.md

-hi. this repo is updated and managed through a private repo, this only exists to be served publicly through github pages.
+This repo is updated and managed through a private repo.
+This only exists to be served publicly through github pages.